From Glaciers to Gondolas: The Best Things to do in Girdwood, Alaska

 Alyeska Aerial Tram

-One of the best things to do in Girdwood, Alaska is to see it from above and be rewarded with majestic panoramic views of the landscape and mountains surrounding the area on the Alyeska Aerial Tram.
+Hands down, one of the best things to do in Girdwood is to see it from above and be rewarded with incredible panoramic views of the landscape and mountains surrounding the area on the Alyeska Aerial Tram.

 Once you get to the top of the mountain there is a station where guests can sit on the observation deck and get an epic photo or even bring your laptop and work using the free wifi offered on-site.